radialglo/radialglo.github.com/source/_posts/2014-10-27-additional-things-i-learned-from-jquery-source.markdown

     }
 });
 {% endcodeblock %}

+We pass a string to jQuery.fn.find and then the static method jQuery.find is invoked. [jQuery.find](https://github.com/jquery/jquery/blob/master/src/selector-sizzle.js#L6) is really just an alias for [Sizzle](http://sizzlejs.com/), the selector engine.

+The results of items found by Sizzle are stored as an array in the ```ret``` variable.

+That array is then passed into to the function ```pushStack``` which merges a new instance of jQuery ```this.constructor``` with the current array of matched elements, ```elements```.

+As we discussed above, invoking the constructor with no values, will just immediately return the instance of jQuery.

 {% codeblock jQuery.pushStack lang:js %}
     // Take an array of elements and push it onto the stack
     // (returning the new matched element set)